 Origin Energy Feed-in Tariffs NSW

-Origin Energy offers a higher than standard 12c/kWh feed-in tariff in NSW – but the catch is that, in order to get this, you’ll need to have your solar panels installed by Origin.
+Origin Energy offers a higher-than-standard 12c/kWh feed-in tariff in NSW – but the catch is that, in order to get this, you’ll need to have your solar panels installed by Origin.
 Otherwise the best feed-in tariff from the retailer is still a very reasonable 10c/kWh.
+Origin also offers a ‘Lite’ option with cheaper base rates.
 See Origin’s solar options below.

 Who is the best solar energy provider?